 - 25. Are marketing agreements regulated in your jurisdiction?
+If so, please give brief details in respect of the following arrangements:

+- Agency.

+- Distribution.

+- Franchising.

-If so, please give brief details in respect of the following arrangements: - Agency. - Distribution. - Franchising. - Agency.
-The Agency Act of 1986, as amended in 1993 (see Decree Law 178/86, 3 July, as amended by Decree Law 118/93, 13 April) contains a number of mandatory provisions to protect agents, including: - minimum notice periods for indefinite contracts:
+- Agency.
+The Agency Act of 1986, as amended in 1993 (see Decree Law 178/86, 3 July, as

+amended by Decree Law 118/93, 13 April) contains a number of mandatory provisions to protect agents, including:

-- □ the validity of post-termination restrictions; - indemnity or compensation for the agent on termination of the agreement. - Distribution and franchising.
-There is no specific law applicable to distribution or franchising agreements.
+- minimum notice periods for indefinite contracts; - the validity of post-termination restrictions; - indemnity or compensation for the agent on termination of the agreement. - Distribution and franchising.
+There is no specific law applicable to distribution or franchise agreements.
+Therefore, Portuguese courts take into account on an "analogy" basis the relevant provisions of the Agency Act and of the Portuguese Civil Code.